Takhmina175/ror-social-scaffold/README.md

 - run `bundle install`
 - run `rails generate rspec:install` to create spec directory and spec_helper.rb files
 - run `rails generate rspec:model model_name` to create tests for model associations and validations.
-- You can use the `rspec` or `bundle exec rspec` command to run all spec files.
-- To test files in a single directory, run `rspec spec/models`
-- To test a single spec file, run `rspec spec/models/user_spec.rb`
-- To run a specific example from your user_spec.rb file, run `rspec spec/models/user_spec.rb:5`
-- To test association in the model using `Shoulda Matchers`:
+- To test associations in the model using `Shoulda Matchers`:
 - Include shoulda-matchers in your Gemfile:
    ```
     group :test do